jonsag/ardHydroponic/README.md

 Compile and upload ardHydroponic/ardHydroponic.ino with, for example, Arduino IDE.

+When uploading over USB you must open up the connection between D14 and RESET, ie remove the jumper JP1.

 ### ESP-01

 Rename/copy espHydroponic/secrets.h.template to espHydroponic/secrets.h, and edit it with your own values/keys.